Burning AshesRodney Ulyate |

-The one area in which Burning Ashes, H. Lewis-Foster’s debut novel, represents a clear improvement over Mr Moiseiwitsch’s is that she knows whereof she writes, or only rarely betrays her ignorance.
+One area in which Burning Ashes, H. Lewis-Foster’s debut novel, represents a clear improvement over Mr Moiseiwitsch’s is that she knows whereof she writes, or at any rate only rarely betrays her ignorance.
 In A Sky-Blue Life, we read of a yorker-length delivery “liable to bounce up under [the batsman’s] chin and knock him cold.”
-Ms Lewis-Foster may refer to Test Matches, appallingly, as “test matches”, but she can tell a googly from a golliwog, and she does not write this, for example, of a long-hop: “It seemed a loose one, but that was possibly deceptive the way Goodger could make them turn or hang.”
+Ms Lewis-Foster may refer to Test Matches, appallingly, as “test matches,” but she can tell a googly from a golliwog, and she does not say this, for example, of a long-hop: “It seemed a loose one, but that was possibly deceptive the way Goodger could make them turn or hang.”
 As John Arlott observed, rather generously, in his Wisden review, “When Mr Moiseiwitsch’s characters are talking of life or rivalry, sex or ambition, they are convincing; as cricketers they live in an incredible world.”

 She may know more about cricket, but he is the better writer.
 And I can contrive no more damning verdict than that.
-Had only I taken, before proceeding, a cursory glance at her publisher’s back-catalogue, I might have been more tolerant.
+Burning Ashes does nothing, in other words, to elevate my grim opinion of cricket-themed novels.
+Had I but taken, before proceeding, a cursory glance at her publisher’s back-catalogue, I might have been more tolerant.
 Dreamspinner Press deals in “Gay Romance Novels and Short Stories.”
-Among its professed best-sellers is a volume entitled More Than Everything by “Cardeno C.” (I, too, would have hidden behind an anonym.)
-I thought at first – or better say I hoped – that this would be a rejoinder to Slavoj Zizek.
-I was wrong:
+Among its professed “best-sellers” is a volume entitled More Than Everything by one “Cardeno C.” (I, too, would have hidden behind an anonym.)
+One thought at first—or better say one hoped—that this would take the form of a rejoinder to Slavoj Žižek.
+One was wrong:

-Then there is Bone Rider by “J. Fally,” which attempts to explain itself in the following terms:
+Then there is Bone Rider by “J. Fally,” which explains itself (or attempts to do so) in these terms:

 Riley Cooper is on the run.
 Misha Tokarev, the love of his life, turned out to be an assassin for the Russian mob, and when it comes to character flaws, Riley draws the line at premeditated murder.
-Alien armor system McClane is also on the run, for reasons that include accidentally crashing a space ship into Earth and evading US military custody.
+Alien armour system McClane is also on the run, for reasons that include accidentally crashing a space ship into Earth and evading US military custody.
 A failed prototype, McClane was scheduled for destruction.
-Sabotaging the ship put an end to that, but McClane is dubbed a bone rider for good reason – he can’t live without a host body.
+Sabotaging the ship put an end to that, but McClane is dubbed a bone rider for good reason—he can’t live without a host body.
 That’s why he first stows away in Riley’s truck and then in Riley himself.
-Their reluctant partnership soon evolves into something much more powerful – and personal – than either of them could have imagined.
+Their reluctant partnership soon evolves into something much more powerful—and personal—than either of them could have imagined.

 Burning Ashes is not nearly so woeful as any of that.
-If we bear in mind the inherent shortcomings of the genre, it may even be said of Ms Lewis-Foster that she possesses a rare art: the art of making a bad story plausible.
-She even has a few good lines – one day I shall plagiarise “wine-warmed smile” – but she is unable to resist a cliche: Tours are invariably described as -whirlwind, bodies “quiver in anticipation,” hearts are set “racing with excitement,” and knights don “shining armour.”
-It may be true that everyone has a novel in them; better in than out in the present case.
+Indeed, if we bear in mind the inherent shortcomings of the genre, it may fairly be said of Ms Lewis-Foster that she possesses a rare art: the art of making a bad story plausible.
+And she has a few good lines—one day I shall plagiarise “wine-warmed smile”—but she cannot resist a cliché: Tours are invariably described as “whirlwind,” bodies “quiver in anticipation,” hearts are set “racing with excitement,” and knights don “shining armour.”
+It may be true that we all have a novel inside of us, but better in than out in the present case.
 Burning Ashes appears to have been typed rather than written.
 If so, it was a great deal easier to type than it is to read.
 Its tone is vulgar; it lacks invention.
 It is designed to thrill the repressed and soothe the subliterate, and no doubt they will be thrilled and soothed.
 Nature, I fear, did not intend Ms Lewis-Foster to write.

-You can tell a lot about a writer or typist of fiction from the care she takes over the names of her characters.
-Ms Lewis-Foster might have given this more thought.
-The cricketing escutcheon is ornamented with such nominal masterworks as “Arthur Shrewsbury,” “Curtly Ambrose” and “Warwick Armstrong.”
-It gains nothing from the fictional additions of “Charlie Greer” and “Tom Gardener.”
-No-one in Burning Ashes is as unfortunate as “Maurice Moiseiwitsch” – and “Scott Alverley” isn’t bad – but I cannot abide “Nat Seddon.”
-It is tempting to adapt what Neville Cardus (unimprovable name) once wrote about George Gaukrodger:
+Martin Amis has observed that you can tell a lot about a writer (or typist) of fiction from the care she takes over the names of her characters.
+Ms Lewis-Foster might have given hers more time.
+The cricketing escutcheon is already ornamented with such nominal masterworks as “Arthur Shrewsbury,” “Curtly Ambrose” and “Warwick Armstrong.”
+It gains nothing from the fabricated additions of “Charlie Greer” and “Tom Gardener.”
+No-one in Burning Ashes is quite so unfortunate as “Maurice Moiseiwitsch”—and “Scott Alverley” isn’t half bad—but I cannot abide “Nat Seddon.”
+One is tempted to adapt what Neville Cardus (unimprovable name) wrote about George Gaukrodger:

-Take comfort, Cardus: Nat Seddon plays for Australia.
+Take comfort, Cardus: Seddon plays for Australia.
 He is a rampaging fast bowler, ad modum Mitchell Johnson.
-His appearance is not described in great detail, but we are told that his English co-protagonist, Scott Alverley, is a young batsman of curly blonde hair, “fine cheekbones,” “honey-coloured skin” and “cherry-pink lips” – in short, a fictive Joe Root.
-Drafted into the national side for the final one-day international of an Ashes summer, “he’d never been so excited in his life,” but Seddon cleans him up first ball:
+His appearance is not described in any great detail, but in his English co-protagonist, Scott Alverley, we find a young batsman of curly blonde hair, “fine cheekbones,” “honey-coloured skin” and “cherry-pink lips”—a fictive Joe Root.
+Drafted into the national side for the final one-day international of an Ashes summer, “he’d never been so excited in his life.”
+Seddon cleans him up first ball.

 But it wasn’t the crowd or the occasion or the quality of the bowling that had been his undoing.
 His legs had turned to jelly and his brain to mush because of one unforgettable look.